A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 |Repeat Rate|2.95%|
 </div>

-The Key Metrics table highlights quick and useful measurments that executives could use to set goals for the year.
+The Key Metrics table highlights quick and useful measures that executives could use to set goals for the year.
-The total revenue generated within the given time period was around 16 million dollars with a repeat rate of 2.95%.
+The total revenue generated within the given time was around 16 million dollars with a repeat rate of 2.95%.
 The repeat rate is the percentage of customers who placed more than one order.
-Stakeholders and other executives can set goals for example raise the repeat rate to 4%, get the numbe of orders to 150,000, and set a goal to get 4,000 new customers or around 95,000 unique customers.
-They can then look at the new total revenue and see if setting these goals helped earned more.
-If the same metrics are calcualted over time, patterns can emerge that can lead to higher earnings.
+Stakeholders and other executives can set goals, for example, raise the repeat rate to 4%, increase the number of orders to 150,000, and set a goal to get 4,000 new customers or around 95,000 unique customers.
+They can then look at the new total revenue and see if setting these goals helped to earn more.
+If the same metrics are calculated over time, patterns can emerge that can lead to higher earnings.

-Simlalry we can look at average delivery days and late delivery rate to see if changes in those effects the average review score.
+Similarly, we can look at average delivery days and late delivery rate to see if changes in those effects the average review score.
-Being able to find patters over time using these metrics is what makes them so useful and why it is important to keep track of them.
+Being able to find patterns over time using these metrics is what makes them so useful and why it is important to keep track of them.

 <div align="center">